 “Horrifying vegetarians since 2013.
 See what our authentic all-wood smoked BBQ is all about.”

-When it comes to BBQ, the Swig & Swine is second of the best restaurants in Charleston SC.
+When it comes to BBQ, the Swig & Swine comes in second, but it is still one of the best restaurants in Charleston SC.
 Everything is legit — the ribs, brisket, sausage, and the sides are out of this world.
 Also a nice selection of sauces.

 Reason to visit: Good BBQ is hard to find.